Behavior, Sensory Processing Disorder and Reflex Integration

 This position tests your child’s ability to hold his body against gravity in flexion.
 He should lie on his back, cross arms across chest with hands by shoulders and bring knees to arms.
 Then ask him to lift his head/neck so that he is trying to touch his forehead to his knees.
 Look for shoulder elevation (his shoulders raise up to his ears) or using extension rather than neck and stomach muscles to raise head off the ground.
 If you observe these, the reflex is not integrated

-Integrated- If able to rock forward Not integrated- Not able to assume position or rock forward.
+Not integrated – Not able to assume position or rock forward

 This position tests your child’s ability to freely move in and out of hip flexion and extension with head and neck raised.
 Ask your child to get in hands and knees position (like the Cow) or “be still like a puppy dog”.
 Ask him to raise his head so that he is looking straight ahead and rock forward over his hands.
 He should not hold his hips in flexed positon, but rather open up so that his back and hips are in a straight line.
 If his back arches significantly; looks down when rocking over hands or keeps hips bent (like they are stuck in that position as in 2nd picture), then this reflex is not integrated.